 Mega Millions Numbers for Minnesota

 Featuring some of the biggest prizes in the U.S., Mega Millions offers a jackpot that often grows into the hundreds of millions, with no limit to how high it can climb.
-Tickets cost $2, and players can add the Megaplier option for $1 more to multiply prizes below the jackpot.
+Tickets cost $5, which includes the Multiplier feature to multiply prizes below the jackpot.
 45 states participate in Mega Millions, plus DC and the U.S. Virgin Islands.
 Minnesota got in on the action in January 2010.
 With nine ways to win and draws twice a week, Mega Millions really brings the excitement.

-On this page you'll find the latest Mega Millions winning numbers, plus a game explainer covering how to play, the Megaplier option, the nine prize tiers and chances of winning, how to claim a prize, rules, and history.
+On this page you'll find the latest Mega Millions winning numbers, plus a game explainer covering how to play, the Multiplier feature, the nine prize tiers and chances of winning, how to claim a prize, rules, and history.

 For more information on the payouts and prizes from the latest draw just for the State of Minnesota, click the "View Prize Payout" button below.